alidasmeh/RNN_Music_GENERATOR/README.md

 - If you want to change the dataset, you need to train a model by that, it means you need to change the model.h5 file (or create another .h5 file for your dataset).
 ** Warning: Training a model with this datasets on local computer can be time and compute-consuming! ** If you want to train a model (creating a new .h5 file) you need to run "Preprocessing Data" cells and "Train a Model : Building and Creating" cells.
 - If you already have .h5 file, you just need to run "Preprocessing Data" cells and "Generate New Piece" cells.
+At the end of the last code cell there is a variable which is called "seed".
+Seed is the very first motif you most provide for the algorithm to generate the piece of music based on.
+At the end of this process there will be a MIDI file, you will find in the projec to folder.
+You can open that MIDI everywhere you want.

 Many Thanks : https://www.youtube.com/watch?v=FLr0r-QhqH0